diyscif/diyscif/scif-thesis.md

 These three layers together provide sound attenuation that far exceeds the provisions of the IC Tech Spec‐for ICD/ICS 705 [@ics-705-ts].
-An exact measurement for the sound attenuation performance, however, cannot be calculated theoretically because of the complex and bespoke nature of this SCIF unit.
+An exact measurement for the sound attenuation performance, however, cannot be calculated theoretically because of the complex and novel nature of this SCIF module.
-Instead accurate values must be determined empirically through practical tests on a prototype.
+Instead, accurate values must be determined empirically through practical tests on a prototype.

 ## Electromagnetic/TEMPEST